Equestrian at the 2000 Summer Olympics – Individual jumping

-The individual show jumping event, part of the equestrian program at the 2000 Summer Olympics, was held from 25 September to 1 October 2000 at the Sydney International Equestrian Centre 45 miles outside of Sydney, Australia.
+The individual show jumping event, part of the equestrian program at the 2000 Summer Olympics, was held from 25 September–1 October 2000 at the Sydney International Equestrian Centre 45 miles outside of Sydney, Australia.
 Like all other equestrian events, the jumping competition was mixed gender, with both male and female athletes competing in the same division.
 There were 74 competitors from 28 nations.
 Each nation could have up to 4 riders.
 The event resulted in a three-way tie for first and a medal jump-off.
 Dutch riders Jeroen Dubbeldam and Albert Voorn finished first and second in that jump-off, earning the Netherlands' first gold medal and second silver medal in individual jumping.
 Khaled Al Eid earned Saudi Arabia's first medal in the event with his bronze, finishing third in the jump-off.

 Background

 This was the 21st appearance of the event, which had first been held at the 1900 Summer Olympics and has been held at every Summer Olympics at which equestrian sports have been featured (that is, excluding 1896, 1904, and 1908).
 It is the oldest event on the current programme, the only one that was held in 1900.

 Seven of the top 10 riders from the 1996 Games returned: silver medalist Wilhelm Melliger of Switzerland, bronze medalist Alexandra Ledermann of France, sixth-place finisher Geoff Billington of Great Britain, seventh-place finisher Jan Tops of the Netherlands (who had also finished in the top 10 in 1988 and 1992), eighth-place finisher Álvaro de Miranda Neto of Brazil, and ninth-place finishers Rodrigo de Paula Pessoa of Brazil and John Whitaker of Great Britain.
 1992 Olympic gold medalist Ludger Beerbaum of Germany also returned.
 Pessoa was also the reigning World Champion and had finished in the top 10 at the 1992 Games; he was the favorite in Sydney.

 Iran and Jordan each made their debut in the event.
 France competed for the 19th time, most of any nation.